Alberta Association of Police GovernanCE

 Supporting excellence in civilian governance

-In addition to approval of the June 2020 Minutes and 2021 Auditor, the membership passed two (2) Resolutions which will be provided to the Solicitor General:
+In addition to approval of the April 2021 Minutes, 2022 Auditor, and Revised Bylaws to expand Full Membership to prior Associate Members, the membership passed two (2) Resolutions which will be provided to the Solicitor General:

 T.J.
 Zhang, Calgary